575 Lexington Avenue

 The Veria Ayurveda Center is not about mere buildings; it is about experience.
 Our goal is to resolve the opportunities and constraints of the program and site to create a space that evokes Nature, Peace and Tranquility.
 A major goal of Ayurveda Medicine is to condition the human body to achieve balance.
 Our challenge is to create a client and guest experience that celebrates and reflects that balance.

-The task is to redevelop and reprogram the world famous Kutsher’s Hotel in the Catskills, NY into a wellness & fitness Resort Hotel and Spa.
+The task is to redevelop and reprogram the world famous Kutsher’s Hotel in the Catskills, NY into a wellness and fitness Resort Hotel and Spa.
 The facility will contain approximately 200 keys complete with dining, exercise facilities, an Ayurvedic treatment center / spa, indoor & outdoor pools, a championship golf course and clubhouse, and a museum.

 In developing the design for The Veria Ayurveda Center, we sought to create a comprehensive and immersive experience for the guests, who come to the center to rediscover and rebalance.
 We feel that the design should not dictate flow in a way that feels forced or unnatural; rather it should elicit an experience that evolves and develops organically from the environment, a seamless sequence of journey, arrival, and discovery as one moves from one venue to another.